OswegoFTC/HackMIT/README.md

-# PowerUs - AI-Powered Service Marketplace
+# PowerUp - AI-Powered Service Marketplace

-PowerUs is a modern service marketplace application that connects customers with skilled blue-collar workers through an intelligent AI-powered matching system.
-Designed with a focus on trades professionals like electricians, plumbers, HVAC technicians, roofers, mechanics, and handymen, PowerUs revolutionizes how people find and book skilled services.
+PowerUp is a modern service marketplace application that connects customers with skilled blue-collar workers through an intelligent AI-powered matching system.
+Designed with a focus on trades professionals like electricians, plumbers, HVAC technicians, roofers, mechanics, and handymen, PowerUp revolutionizes how people find and book skilled services.

 ## Overview

-PowerUs transforms the traditional service booking experience by leveraging artificial intelligence to provide smart worker matching, dynamic pricing, and streamlined booking processes.
+PowerUp transforms the traditional service booking experience by leveraging artificial intelligence to provide smart worker matching, dynamic pricing, and streamlined booking processes.
 The application features a sophisticated AI chatbot that understands natural language requests and automatically